Hectormalvarez/palspantry-telegram-bot/README.md

 ## Project Overview

 PalsPantry is a Python-based Telegram bot designed to enable a single shop owner to manage an inventory of products and for customers to browse these products and place simple orders.
 The bot is built using the `python-telegram-bot` library and emphasizes a clean, abstracted persistence layer for future flexibility.
+Its new modular structure, particularly with the `handlers/` directory, enhances maintainability and organization by separating concerns.

 The initial MVP focuses on core product management for the shop owner and a browse-to-order-receipt flow for customers, without real-time payment processing.